dhiraj0ryz/SAS-NOTES/README.md

 In this case, we need to find answer of the question 'when is next sunday?'.
 The 02January,2017 is Monday. data temp;

+*Example - Using intnx function to find the date of upcoming sunday (1).*

 mydate = '02JAN2017'd;
 nextsunday=intnx('week', mydate , 1);